KJisWicked/minesweeper/README.md

 # Minesweeper

-This ia a mini minesweeper program built with Java
+This ia a mini minesweeper program built with Java.

 ## Spec